iay/shibboleth-idp-docker/README.md

 case, the variables set at the top of the `install` script won't have any effect as the appropriate values are already frozen into the configuration.

+## Container Configuration

+A rudimentary mechanism is provided to allow configuration of the scripts provided to interact with the Docker container.
+Each relevant script defers configuration to `script-functions`, which sets defaults and then in turn invokes `CONFIG` (if present) to override those defaults.
+An example `CONFIG` file is provided as `CONFIG.example`.

+By default, the container's port 443 and 8443 are bound to the Docker host's same-numbered ports on all available interfaces.
+This is probably the right choice for most people.
+If you need to override this, you can set `IPADDR` to a specific IP address in the `CONFIG` file.

+Setting `IPADDR=127.0.0.1`, for example, cmight be useful to allow access to the IdP from only the Docker host itself during testing.
+Another use for `IPADDR` would be to single out a specific host interface on a multi-homed host.

 ## Executing the Container